The Alienist (TV series)

-The Alienist is an American period drama television series based on the 1994 novel of the same name by Caleb Carr.
+The Alienist is an American period crime drama–thriller television series based on the 1994 novel of the same name by Caleb Carr.
 The ten-episode limited series first aired on TNT as a sneak peek on January 21, 2018, before its official premiere on January 22, 2018, airing until March 26, 2018.
 The series stars Daniel Brühl, Luke Evans, and Dakota Fanning as an ad hoc team assembled in mid-1890s New York City to investigate a serial killer who is murdering street children.
 The series incorporates fact with fiction by including the characters that are historical figures, such as Theodore Roosevelt, who held the post of police commissioner from 1895 to 1897.
 On August 16, 2018, TNT ordered a sequel series based upon the 1997 follow-up novel The Angel of Darkness.
 The second season, titled The Alienist: Angel of Darkness, premiered on July 19, 2020, and aired through August 9, 2020.